SheaBae/6502/README.md

 - INFO - The beginning of the 6502.asm, which is the bulk of the file has very useful info on how you display text on the LED segments, its loosely based on the binary representation of ASCII.
 I will eventually upload plans on how you can build your own 6502 SBC, but there are many YouTube videos and how to guides on building a 6502 SBC out there worth looking into.
 # Whats Needed to Get Started?
 - The chips - 6502/65C02 (CPU), 6522/65C22 (VIA), 6526/6551 (CIA), 28C256 (EEPROM), 62256 (RAM), some 74 series logic (NAND, and NOT)
-- Other - A compatable EEPROM flasher/programmer (cheap ones on eBay), Adafruit FTDI friend (serial to USB), LED alphanumeric segments, push button, 1Kohm & 300ohm resistors, 0.1uf cap, cheap FPGA, 5V power source, and a 1MHz clock.
+- Other - A compatable EEPROM flasher/programmer (cheap ones on eBay), Adafruit FTDI friend (serial to USB), LED alphanumeric segments, push button, 1Kohm & 300ohm resistors, 0.1uf cap, cheap FPGA (again....eBay! its like $20), 5V power source, and a 1MHz clock.
 - Software - VASM and whatever flasher program comes with your EEPROM programmer.
 - 3/9/20 - Schematics comming soon!
 # Problems and Future Changes